heogden/adastrumm/README.md

 # adastrumm

-The goal of adastrumm is to implement Adaptively-Structure Mixed Models for simple clustered data.
+The goal of adastrumm is to implement Adaptively-Structured Mixed Models for simple clustered data.
 Given repeated observations on different subjects, we model how the mean response for each subject varies with a single covariate (e.g., time).